 #1 Electrical Troubleshooting

-Even elementary railways will involve electrics and they’re bound to go round at some point.
-If you’re lucky your railway will work first time but sooner or later a problem will crop up and it’s more than likely going to be around the electrics.
+Even elementary railways will involve electrics and they’re bound to go around at some point.
+If you’re lucky your railway will work the first time but sooner or later a problem will crop up and it’s more than likely going to be around the electrics.